Israel sends troops into Gaza as it launches ground incursion

 The Israeli military denied involvement in a statement to The Independent.

-Defense Minister Katz warned that increase in military activity was “just the first step.”
+Defence minister Katz warned that increase in military activity was “just the first step”.

 “The rest will be much more difficult, and you will pay the full price.
 If all the Israeli hostages are not released and Hamas is not eliminated from Gaza, Israel will act with an intensity you have never seen before,” he said in a bleak warning.